RemoTechDev/RemoTechDev/README.md

 # Hi there, I'm Remo 👋

 Welcome to my GitHub profile!
-I'm a passionate developer and lifelong learner with a strong background in community management, software development, and AI/ML technologies.
+I'm a passionate developer and lifelong learner with a strong background in game administration, community management, software development, and AI/ML technologies.
 I love exploring new technologies and building innovative solutions that can make a difference.

 ## 🔭 What I'm Currently Working On
 - **Full-Stack Development**: Creating dynamic and responsive web applications using the MERN stack.